Forensic Scientist

 3. List the five malware analysis techniques that can be used.
 Why do you think a Digital Forensics Investigator needs to be familiar with them?

-Asked by ali mh about 8 years ago
+Asked by ali mh over 8 years ago

 As I'm not trained in digital forensics, I'm afraid I wouldn't know.
 PS the purpose of this website is not really so that you can cut and paste your homework and get other people to do it for you.